Fairbairn–Sykes fighting knife

-The Fairbairn–Sykes fighting knife is a double-edged fighting knife resembling a dagger or poignard with a foil grip.
+The Fairbairn–Sykes fighting knife is a double-edged fighting knife resembling a dagger or poignard with a brass or wooden foil grip.
 It was developed by William Ewart Fairbairn and Eric Anthony Sykes in Shanghai based on ideas that the two men had while serving on the Shanghai Municipal Police in China before World War II.

 The F-S fighting knife was made famous during World War II when issued to British Commandos, the Airborne Forces, the SAS and many other units, especially for the Normandy landings in June 1944.
 With its acutely tapered, sharply pointed blade, the F-S fighting knife is frequently described as a stiletto, a weapon optimised for thrusting, although the F-S knife can be used to inflict slash cuts upon an opponent when its cutting edges are sharpened according to specification.
 The Wilkinson Sword Company made the knife with minor pommel and grip design variations.

 History

-The F-S knife is strongly associated with the British commandos and the US Office of Strategic Services (OSS) and Marine Raiders (who based their issued knife on the Fairbairn-Sykes), among other special forces.
-It features in the insignia of the British 3 Commando Brigade, the Belgian Commandos, the Dutch Commando Corps (founded in the UK during World War II), and of the Australian 1st Commando and 2nd Commando Regiments and United States Army Rangers (all founded with the help of the British Commandos).
-Large numbers of Fairbairn Sykes knives of varying types, including some with wooden grips, were used by the 3rd Canadian Infantry Division that landed on Juno Beach on "D" Day and by the men of the 1st Canadian Parachute Battalion.
-A solid gold F-S fighting knife is part of the commandos' memorial at Westminster Abbey.

 The first batch of 50 F-S fighting knives was produced in January 1941 by Wilkinson Sword Ltd. Fairbairn and Sykes had travelled to their factory from the Special Training Centre at Lochailort in November 1940 to discuss their ideas for a fighting knife.

-A batch of 1500 knives of this first pattern was ordered in Nov 1940.
+A batch of 1,500 knives of this first pattern was ordered in Nov 1940.
 An order for 38,000 of the second pattern (slightly revised for wartime exigencies) followed in 1941.

 By the time of the third pattern of design refinements (dating from October 1943) the knife was being produced by several manufacturers.
 No formal specification existed until after the war, but the 1949 UK government specification E/1323E remains current.

 In December 2019, an SBS commando in Afghanistan used an F-S knife during an ambush by ISIL fighters.